 Plan out your trip

-- Road stops – mark off areas where the driver can rest and you can stop for a drink and a snack.
+Mark off areas where the driver can rest and you can stop for a drink and a snack.
 We’d recommend stopping at places with a nice view or with services, as this really adds to the road trip experience.

-- Check for roadworks and accidents – avoid being stuck in traffic by keeping abreast of roadworks and accident reports.
+Avoid being stuck in traffic by keeping abreast of roadworks and accident reports.
 In the case this happens, plan out a diversion path to your destination, or simply go on a different day.